Washington's NFL Cheerleaders Say They Had To Pose Topless As VIPs Watched

 News of the allegations comes after two former NFL cheerleaders – one from the Miami Dolphins and another from the New Orleans Saints – recently filed federal and state complaints over their working conditions.
 Their complaints cite discrimination and describe a controlling environment that also limits cheerleaders' ability to profit from their careers.

-The attorney for both women, Sara Blackwell, has said they would agree to settle their claims for $1 — and the guarantee of a meeting with NFL Commissioner Roger Goodell to discuss league-wide standards on working conditions for cheerleaders.
+The attorney for both women, Sara Blackwell, has said they would agree to settle their claims for $1 — and the guarantee of a meeting with NFL Commissioner Roger Goodell to discuss leaguewide standards on working conditions for cheerleaders.

 Responding to the report about the Washington cheerleaders, Blackwell said via Twitter, "In light of the latest NY Times story, Goodell is completely awful if he refuses to meet with us to create rules that are lawful and fair."